BLOG CATEGORIES

 Choosing An Elevator Phone Monitoring Company : The Risks

-Choosing who monitors your elevator phone may seem like a straightforward decision, but it has many implications on your property’s overall safety and, ultimately, your liability.
-Here’s what you need to know about your elevator phone monitoring company.
+Choosing who monitors your elevator phone may seem like a straightforward decision, but it has many implications for your property’s overall safety and, ultimately, your liability.
+Here’s what you need to know about your elevator monitoring service company.

 Building codes are continually being updated.
 What doesn’t change is that the responsibility for compliance still falls on you.
 At Kings III, it’s not only our business to know elevator code requirements, it’s also our business to make sure our technicians have the required training and licensing authorizing them to work on the emergency communications systems in your elevators and keep you compliant.
 Not everyone trying to monitor your elevator phones does.
 Let me explain.